rastaman/rnnyt-rn0.50/README.md

 ## Progress

 I'm currently at chapter 7 / Navigator of the book and so is the code.
+I had to use 'react-navigation' for the last part of the chapter because the other ways are deprecated.

 ## Run the application